Hanh has a Master's Degree in Economics in the United States. She is originally from Danang, Vietnam.

-The main purpose of this hub is to assess some achievements of the Vietnam's health care system since Doi moi.
+The main purpose of this article is to assess some achievements of Vietnam's healthcare system since Doi Moi.

 Overview of Vietnam's Health Care Indicators

 In comparison to other countries in the same economic position, Vietnam's healthcare indicators outperform the average, and they continue to improve at an increasing rate.
 In terms of life expectancy adjusted for years lost to disabilities, Vietnam ranks 116 among 191 members of the World Health Organization.
 Vietnam's average life expectancy was 71 years old in 2012.

 Progress in controlling vaccine-preventable diseases, such as measles, diphtheria, and tetanus has been rapid as well; polio was completely eradicated in 1996.
 The total fertility rate fell from 3.8 in 1992 to 1.8 in 2012, below replacement level.
 The under-five mortality rate for both sexes was 23 per 1000 births.
 As of 2012, there were 1,184 hospitals nationwide with 180,000 beds, or 20.1 beds per 10,000 persons on average.
 In 2012, the average number of medical doctors, physicians, and pharmacists increased to 11.6 doctors per 10,000 persons, up 100% compared with 2002’s level.
 Besides this, the number of nurses, pharmacists, technicians, and midwives has also increased.

 In spite of the achievements, in the study "Vietnam's Health Care System: A Macroeconomic Perspectives," Susan Adam pointed out that Vietnam still faced several serious challenges in the health sector, including several problems that previous policies had not yet resolved such as the incidence of HIV/AIDS, the considerable differences in health indicators across region, income and ethnicity.

 Total population (million)